School Fees and Scholarships

 - Sporting scholarships are awarded to a select few talented boys who are performing at a provincial (or higher) level.
 We take into account the information parents provide on the application forms, the confidential questionnaires received from the primary schools and, in particular, the recommendations of our Admissions PRO, based on his observations at primary school matches, regional trials and competitions.

-- Every application is assessed in terms of the above criteria and parents, therefore, do not need to apply for scholarships at Maritzburg College.
+- Every application is assessed in terms of the above criteria and parents, therefore, should not apply for scholarships at Maritzburg College.

 The School will contact parents whose sons are awarded these scholarships.